GetStream/stream-django/README.md

 When running data imports or other type of one of operations you might want to disable publishing the items to the user's feeds.
 You can do this by...

-####Custom enrichment
+###Customizing enrichment

-The built-in enrichment class should cover most of your needs, there are cases though when you need more complex enrichment logic; we will cover the most common use cases here.
+Sometimes you'll want to customize how enrichment works.
+The documentation will show you several common options.

-#####Enrich extra fields
+####Enrich extra fields

 If you store references to model instances in the activity extra_data you can use the Enrich class to take care of it for you

 ```
 from stream_django.activity import create_model_reference

 class Tweet(models.Model, Activity):